I'm Honey!

 3. Become Overly Observant of the Importance of Routine Exams and Screenings

 This discipline has saved my life three times.
+Modern medicine offers various tests and screenings to assess your health.
+During these exams, important health metrics are measured to help detect potential issues early.
 I am the opposite of a hypochondriac, therefore, I am not eager to make doctor appointments.
 Actually, I am afraid.
 Nevertheless, I force myself, darlings–and you must too.

 4. Don’t Smoke